Parking Lot Accidents in New York: Who Has The Right of Way and How Do You Prove Fault?

 Traffic accidents in parking lots, just like accidents on the street, are subject to an insurance company’s fault determination rules, the guidelines that insurance adjusters use to determine quickly which driver is at fault.
 If you are involved in a parking lot accident, and if the damage is trivial and there are no injuries, cooperating may be the best thing to do.

 The insurance company will take statements and consider the damages in order to determine fault.
 If the company determines that you were the at-fault driver, you have the right to appeal the company’s determination.
 Such appeals usually involve a third-party mediator.

 However, if you are injured in a parking lot collision, or if you even think that you may be injured, seek medical attention at once.
 Do not speak with the insurance company, admit any fault, or sign any documents before consulting with an experienced New York City personal injury attorney.

 Even if you don’t “feel” like you’ve been injured, get checked by a healthcare professional.
 You might feel slightly sore after a collision.
 Don’t try to “shrug it off.”
 A trivial pain or soreness could, over several days or weeks, become a serious medical condition.
-If it was a truck accident and happened in the state of Arizona, contact a team of truck accident lawyers in Mesa, AZ.

 HOW CAN DRIVERS AVOID PARKING LOT COLLISIONS?